Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 "Means we stay put."

 "Same as before, then."
 She sighed and looked around. "...You know, there are times I really miss your house in Minnesota.
 Is that weird?
-We went on this whole journey with *Misfit* and stuff because none of us were happy just sitting around on Earth, and it led us *here* and I wouldn’t take back a second of it, but…"
+We went on this whole journey with *Misfit* and stuff because none of us were happy just sitting around on Earth, and it led us *here* and I wouldn’t take back a second of it, but..."

 He turned at the waist and bundled her up into his arms.
-She felt so small and soft in his embrace these days…
+She felt so small and soft in his embrace these days...

 He could get used to that.